PrestonHackspace/esp32-micropython/README.md

     yarn run build
     cd ..

-Clone and build EduBlocks (must reside in the parent directory to this one):
+(Optional) Clone and build EduBlocks (must reside in the parent directory to this one):

     cd ..
     git clone git@github.com:AllAboutCode/edublocks-micropython.git